Thought Papers

 Economics: Education in an Automated World

-The abilities of artificial intelligence (AI) are evolving at an exponential rate, with new applications continuously pushing the boundaries of human innovation on a day-to-day basis.
-Unfortunately, education systems are struggling to keep up with these technological developments and have grown ineffective in imparting the skill sets needed in the current labour market.
-Thus, it is evident that education systems must evolve to shifting labour market dynamics, imparting future-proof skill sets that will be valuable even amidst the advent of AI.
-This essay aims to address what new skill sets will be necessary in the 21st Century workplace
+The capabilities of artificial intelligence (AI) are evolving at an exponential rate, with new applications continually pushing the boundaries of human innovation.
+Unfortunately, education systems are struggling to keep up with technological developments and have become ineffective at imparting the skills needed in the current labour market.
+Thus, it is evident that education systems must evolve to meet shifting labour market dynamics, imparting future-proof skill sets that will remain valuable even amid the advent of AI.
+This essay aims to address what new skill sets will be necessary in the 21st-century workplace

 Written October 2024, Submitted to Harvard International Economics Essay Contest 2024